89luca89/distrobox/docs/useful_tips.md

 - iptables
 - mutter

-So we create a rootful and unshared container:
+Let's create a rootful and unshared container as follows:

 ```sh
 distrobox create --root \